Graduation vs. Commencement

 Master's regalia is available to purchase online through Oak Hall.
 Master's regalia package (cap, gown, hood, and tassel) costs $115.95 plus tax (includes shipping and handling).
 Order Regalia »

 A: Yes, class rings and announcements will continue to be processed as ordered.
 Balfour is the official CCU vendor for class rings and announcements.
-Class rings need to be ordered by Monday, June 29, and graduation announcements need to be ordered by Monday, July 6, in order to receive before the virtual ceremony.
+Class rings need to be ordered by Monday, June 29, and graduation announcements need to be ordered by Monday, July 6, to receive before the virtual ceremony.
 Order now »

 Future In-Person Commencement Ceremony